qwx9/strangepg/README.md

 ## Installation

-Currently only Linux, OpenBSD, Windows (through Cygwin) and Plan9front are supported (x86, amd64).
+Currently Linux, macOS, Windows, OpenBSD and Plan9front are supported (x86, amd64, arm64).
-MinGW is not suppored due to missing compiler features (extended identifiers).
 Other BSDs might work as well, but it's untested.
-A macOS (Metal) port will arrive as soon as someone kindly sacrifices their laptop for a while.
-A native Windows port (MSVC + D3D11) is also planned.

 Installation can be done from source or (for Linux only) via [bioconda](https://bioconda.github.io/).

+Binaries built on github will also be provided in releases.

 #### Hardware requirements

-A graphics card with OpenGL 4.3 support is required.
-The standard was introduced around 2011.
+strangepg requires a graphics card with certain capabilities depending on the backend which the system it will run on uses:

+- Linux: OpenGL 4.3+ (x86/amd64) or OpenGL ES 3.0+ (arm64)
+- Windows: DirectX 11+ support
+- macOS: Metal support

-Intel integrated HD Graphics cards from 2013 (Ivy Bridge), and nVIDIA and AMD/ATI cards from 2010 on should work.
+Graphics cards from around 2013 on should all be compatible.

-This won't "just work" on arm64 (aarch64), although a port wouldn't be hard.
+Intel machines with Ivy Bridge or later HD Graphics work.

-I don't have the hardware at hand, but boards such as the Raspberry Pi 4 and up are in theory compatible.
+For arm64/aarch64, the Raspberry Pi 4 and later should work, but are untested.
+It's confirmed to work on the Nintendo Switch (on Linux).

 #### Software requirements

-strangepg requires an OpenGL 4.3+ implementation and X11 libraries.
+- Linux/OpenBSD: OpenGL and X11 libraries, optionally EGL;
-Those are usually already present on typical Unix-like systems.
-Wayland is currently not supported natively.

-Compilation has been tested with clang and gcc on Unix-like environments, and kencc on 9front.
-It is known to work with gcc 11.4.0+ and clang 14.0.0+, but the theoretical minimum versions are resp.
-10.1 and 3.3 because of extensive use of utf8 and extended identifiers.
+there's no native Wayland support yet
+- Windows: Windows 7 or later, but might work on XP
+- macOS: macOS 11 or later, but might work on OSX 10.11
+- OpenBSD: gmake, everything else is included
+- 9front: npe

+Windows binaries are cross-compiled on Linux.
+There is currently no plan for adding MSVC support.

 #### Bioconda